Sina247/User-List-Stack/README.md

-# 📋 User List Stack
+# 🗃️ User List Stack

-A dynamic and efficient **User List Stack** built with **JavaScript** for managing users in a Last-In-First-Out (LIFO) order.
-Perfect for handling recent user actions, navigation history, or undo functionality in web applications.
+A dynamic and efficient **User List Stack** built with **JavaScript** for managing users in a Last In First Out (LIFO) order.
+Perfect for handling recent user actions, navigation history or undo functionality in web applications.

 ---